fleetdm/fleet/docs/REST API/rest-api.md

 - [Get carve](#get-carve)
 - [Get carve block](#get-carve-block)

 Fleet supports osquery's file carving functionality as of Fleet 3.3.0.
-This allows the Fleet server to request files (and sets of files) from osquery agents, returning the full contents to Fleet.
+This allows the Fleet server to request files (and sets of files) from Fleet's agent (fleetd), returning the full contents to Fleet.

 To initiate a file carve using the Fleet API, you can use the [live query](#run-live-query) endpoint to run a query against the `carves` table.